Adult fleas can jump up to 7 inches in the air

 Fleas are most likely to enter the home by taking a pet as a host.
 Both cat and dog owners should be especially vigilant for signs of infestation in the house.
 In order to treat your pet, a veterinarian will recommend either an oral insecticide in capsule or tablet form or a topical insecticide applied between the shoulder blades.
 This should kill adult fleas or prevent them from reproducing for about a month.

 Once your pet has received its treatment, you should use a powerful vacuum or steam cleaner on the bedding, carpets, floors, and upholstery every day (especially where you know your pet has been) for several weeks.
 The vacuum bag should be disposed of immediately after each use to prevent the fleas from immediately returning.
 Wash the infested bedding in hot water and dry it at the highest possible heat setting.

-Finally, you can use an aerosol spray (preferable not a fogger) to ensure any remaining fleas are killed.
+Finally, you can use an aerosol spray (preferably not a fogger) to ensure any remaining fleas are killed.
 Chemicals like permethrin normally work for adults, while methoprene or pyriproxyfen will work as a form of pest control for the egg, larva, or pupa stage.
 Pets can pick up fleas from your yard, so make sure there isn’t any tall grass or debris where the insects can hide (they do not usually stay in exposed areas).
 Check the area where your pet has just been around the yard.
-Employing all of these strategies at once will help with the prevention of any future infestations.View all 90 animals that start with F
+Employing all of these strategies at once will help with the prevention of any future infestations.View all 91 animals that start with F

 Flea FAQs (Frequently Asked Questions)